deadlock-library/official-challenges/coding_mysql_ro/README.md

 # What the sample contains
-This sample contains a full implementation of a PostgreSQL challenge for select-operations (read only).
+This sample contains a full implementation of a MySQL challenge for select-operations (read only).

 There are two kinds of Database challenges:
  * Those which only include "read" queries (**SELECT**)